Graduateshotline

 benignnot harsh or stern especially in nature or effect

-conferto exchange viewpoints or seek advice for the purpose of finding a solution to a problem
+conferto exchange viewpoints or seek advice to find a solution to a problem

 pragmaticwilling to see things as they really are and deal with them sensibly